 My executive room was tastefully furnished in shades of gray and red with artwork featuring some of Rotterdam’s unique architecture.
 There were two chairs, a table, a desk, and a minibar in the spacious room.
 Despite some construction taking place outside, everything inside was silent and peaceful.

 The Bilderberg Parkhotel Rotterdam is a cozy respite from the city, yet located right in the heart of the action.
 Its comfortable rooms, delicious food, and attentive staff make it the perfect place to base yourself on any trip to Rotterdam.

 Our visit was hosted by Rotterdam Partners, and we stayed at Bilderberg Parkhotel Rotterdam.
 All opinions of the artistic and entertaining are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, at no additional cost to you.

 Have you discovered other fun things to do in Rotterdam that we missed?